Serg-Mir/earthquake-app/README.md

 docker run --env-file .env --env GOOGLE_APPLICATION_CREDENTIALS="/path/to/credentials/file.json" earthquake-app <ARGUMENTS>
 ```
 ## Testing
-1. You might need to add the generated project root directory to the
+1. You may need to add the project root directory to the
-[`PYTHONPATH`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) in some cases: `export PYTHONPATH="{$PYTHONPATH}:/absolute/path/to/project"`
+[`PYTHONPATH`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH).
+Run the following command to do so: `export PYTHONPATH="{$PYTHONPATH}:/absolute/path/to/project"`
+2. Install dependencies `pip install -r requirements/development.txt`
-2. Run `pytest tests/` (_not implemented yet_)
+3. Run `pytest tests/`

 ## Contributing

-Before starting to contribute to earthquake-app, please install `pre-commit` to make
-sure your changes get checked for style and standards before committing them to repository:
+Before starting to contribute to earthquake-app, please install `pre-commit` to ensure your changes are checked for style and standards before committing them to the repository:

     $ pre-commit install